Laura Fuentes

 Recipe variations

-Customize this recipe with the following suggestions as needed, and you will enjoy an epic soup every time.
+Customize this recipe with the following suggestions as needed:

 Instead of chicken breasts